geonetwork/core-doc-sources/eng/users/source/quickstartguide/new_metadata/index.rst

 #.
 Provide a short description of the data;

 #.
 Click the Browse button and navigate to the folder where the file to be released is stored.
 Consider if you want to upload multiple files as one unique zip file or as multiple separate downloads.
 It is a good idea to add additional documentation with the datasets that provide the user with information related to the data described.
-Remind: the size of a single file to upload can't exceed 50 Mbytes;
+Reminder: by default, the size of a single file upload cannot exceed 100 Mbytes unless your system administrator has configured a larger limit in the GeoNetwork config.xml file;

 #.
-Click Upload and then Save.
+Click Upload and then Save the metadata record.

 .. figure:: uploadData.png